Condom Size Chart: Find The Right Size

 How can you tell if a condom fits properly?

 A condom should fit snugly over the penis without slipping off or feeling uncomfortable.
 Condoms are supposed to be tight, but an overly tight condom that is overstretched can break more easily.
-Most men can comfortably use a standard condom, but condoms also come in bigger and smaller sizes.3
+Most men can comfortably use a standard condom, but condoms also come in bigger and smaller sizes.
+If it leaves a red ring at the base or slips during use, you need a different size.

 What is the best-fitting condom for a smaller-sized penis?

-When it comes to condom fit, width is more important than the length.
+When it comes to condom fit, width is more important than length.
 You want a condom that is narrow enough to not slide off during sex.
-For a penis that is on the slender side, look for terms like snugger or close fit.
+For a penis that is on the slender side, look for terms like “snugger fit,” “close fit,” “slim fit,” or “small.”
+Popular options include Trojan Snugger Fit (47mm nominal width), Beyond Seven (49mm), and Iron Grip (49mm).

 Are XL size condoms wider than regular condoms?